 Group activities may be interrupted through: strikes by personnel, by those of the airlines, of personnel dedicated to air traffic control services and of the public emergency service operators; the incorrect and non-punctual provision of services by third parties adverse weather conditions (snow, fog etc.).

-Natural events, such as lightning and overload short circuits may, for example, cause electrical blackouts with the consequent shutdown of information systems, affecting displays and leading to departure delays.
+Natural events, such as lightning and overload short circuits may, for example, cause electrical blackouts with the consequent shutdown of information systems, affecting displays and leading to departure delays; violent storms may lead to the flooding of runways and/or cause the temporary interruption of airport activities, with repercussions on the airport’s punctuality.

-Any bankruptcy or operational difficulties of individual or difficult-to-replace suppliers may have an impact on the Group in operational and economic-financial terms.
+Any bankruptcy or operational difficulties of individual or difficult- to-replace suppliers may have an impact on the Group in operational and economic-financial terms.
+In order to minimise exposure to such risk, the company has implemented a structured supplier qualification and performance monitoring system, formalised into a specific policy.

 The reaching of Group objectives depends on internal resources and relations with employees.